roguehistory/Hist_Digh3814/content/en/week/9/archaes-teaching-archaes.md

 ## Get set up

 [Launch the binder containing R Studio](http://mybinder.org/v2/gh/o-date/r-conda/master).
 This will open up the Jupyter file explorer for our binder.
-2. Under the `new` drop-down, select `console`.
+2. Under the `new` drop-down, select `terminal`.
 We need to do some command line work.
-3. At the console, use the git command to clone Harris's repository: `$ git clone https://github.com/mrecos/SAA_R_workshop_2017.git`.
+3. At the terminal (also known as the console, sometimes), use the git command to clone Harris's repository: `$ git clone https://github.com/mrecos/SAA_R_workshop_2017.git`.
 You **do not** type the `$`; that is a convention to indicate that the code should be entered at the console.
 4. Once that's finished running, go back to the Jupyter file explorer page; select under the `new` drop-down select `R Studio`.

 ## Give it a go